 When are Interviews held?

 Our interview season begins in mid-September and goes through the end of November.
-We conduct interviews on Wednesdays.
+We conduct interviews remotely on Wednesdays.
 Typically, we start at 8am and end by 5pm.

 If you receive an invitation to interview, please reply as soon as possible to arrange an interview date.

 Where can I stay when I come to interview?

 Stanford’s location adjacent Palo Alto and Menlo Park offers an abundance of lodging choices, ranging from B&Bs and motels to luxury hotels.

 The Stanford lodging guide is based on proximity to the main campus and includes website links, rates, and contact information.

 Other helpful lodging information is available at Destination Palo Alto.

 Stanford is roughly equidistant from the San Francisco and San Jose airports.
 Three major airports serve the San Francisco Bay Area:

 We suggest comparing fares to all three airports, as there can be significant differences, even for the same airline.